-And speaking of The Pixies, “Head On” would become more renown over time for The Pixies cover than its original JAMC manifestation.
+And speaking of The Pixies, “Head On” would become more renown overtime for The Pixies cover than its original JAMC manifestation.
 But do not be fooled, the original is as good as or better than the cover.
-The song is loaded with drums, drums, drums and a totally addictive guitar treatment, sung though a snarky snarl.
-The lyrics however are about as romantic as the Reid Bros get, “as soon as I get my head round you I come around catching sparks off you… Makes you want to feel makes you want to try, makes you want to blow the stars from the sky”.
+The song is loaded with drums, drums, drums and a totally addictive guitar treatment, sung through a snarky snarl.
+The lyrics, however, are about as romantic as the Reid Bros get, “as soon as I get my head around you I come around catching sparks off you… Makes you want to feel makes you want to try, makes you want to blow the stars from the sky”.
 The selection “Take It” contains the most intense industrial drums on the release.
 There is also a miasmic guitar percolating underneath the intensity making for an alluring listen.
 The sentiment expressed is being willing to take what is given and not look to what you can get out of any relationship.
-This kind sentiment could be considered quite a Pollyanna like view except for the Reid Bros. installation of a layer of grime to keep things consistently confrontational.
+This kind sentiment could be considered quite a Pollyanna-like view except for the Reid Bros. installation of a layer of grime to keep things consistently confrontational.

 “Halfway to Crazy” displays the lads at their most troubled, as they devolve into the insanity and madness that surrounds them.
 “Crazy, I’m halfway to crazy, suicide would waste me, homicide would break me…oh, is life as bad as dreams?
 I guess that’s just the way it seems.”
 The slower tempo and dreamy intro keeps spiraling into the black hole of the theme.
 The Nihilistic Existentialism of “Gimme Hell” continues to delve into the dark center of the Bros.
 Reid’s mental state and outlook.
 There can be no doubt the boys are headed to the nether regions.
 They do not recommend anyone should follow them but they are accurately documenting the trip.
 The pulled around and distorted sonics produce a grinding feeling of a drugged out hell.
 In the end the question being ask is what difference any of our intentions make if we all ended up in the same destination.